gardener/documentation/website/documentation/guides/applications/access-pod-from-local.md

 Please note that the options described here are mostly for quick testing or troubleshooting your application.
 For enabling access to your application for productive environment, please refer to the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/).

-## Solution 1: Using Kubernetes port forward
+## Solution 1: Using Kubernetes Port Forward

 You could use the port forwarding functionality of `kubectl` to access the pods from your local host **without involving a service**.

 To access any pod follow these steps:

 1. Run `kubectl get pods`
 2. Note down the name of the pod in question as `<your-pod-name>`
 3. Run `kubectl port-forward <your-pod-name> <local-port>:<your-app-port>`